skylarshaffer/brickinfo/README.md

 - [x] Move API key variable to popup.js so extension can be packed

 - [ ] Obtain affiliate API key for this application (currently using scraped key)

+- [ ] Move to offline price database with 1 day TLS

 - [x] Build packed extension